Lake District | Ambleside

 Raby Castle

-Last Sunday, we had a ride out to Raby Castle, a 14th-century castle near Staindrop in County Durham.
+Last week, I visited Raby Castle, a 14th-century castle near Staindrop in County Durham.
 It was built sometime between 1367 and 1390 and is still a private home today.

 We arrived at midday and entry was £10 per car.
 While we were eating dinner, we could see a deer in the distance wandering around the castle wall.
 Raby Castle has almost 200 acres of parkland and there were a number of deer roaming about.
 We looked round the gardens first because it was supposed to rain.